 Readmission into the Respiratory Care Program

 Students seeking readmission into the respiratory care program must apply directly to the program director within 6 months of severance from the program.
-If readmission is granted, the student must reenter the program within 1 year from his/her point of exit.
-Readmission is based on faculty review, clinical evaluations, current GPA of 2.5 and evidence of interim efforts on the candidate’s part to strengthen areas of weakness.
-Readmission is on a space available basis.
-Please see the for additional information regarding readmission.
+Please see the Respiratory Care Student Handbook for additional information regarding readmission.

 Transfer Requirements:

 Students seeking transfer into the program must apply to the Program Director by the program application deadline (January 15).